Colfax massacre: Massacre

 Cazabat had directed Nash as sheriff to end what he called a riot.
 Nash gathered an armed White paramilitary group and veteran officers from Rapides, Winn and Catahoula parishes.
-He did not move his forces toward the courthouse until noon on Easter Sunday, April 13.
 Nash commanded more than 300 armed White men, most on horseback and armed with rifles.
+He moved his forces toward the courthouse around noon on Easter Sunday, April 13.
 Nash reportedly ordered the defenders of the courthouse to leave.
-When that failed, Nash gave women and children camped outside the courthouse thirty minutes to leave.
+When that failed, Nash gave women and children camped outside the courthouse 30 minutes to leave.
 After they left, the shooting began.
 The fighting continued for several hours with few casualties.
 When Nash's paramilitary maneuvered the cannon behind the building, some of the defenders panicked and left the courthouse.

 About 60 defenders ran into nearby woods and jumped into the river.
-Nash sent men on horseback after the fleeing Black Republicans, and his paramilitary group killed most of them on the spot.
+Nash sent men on horseback after the fleeing Black Republicans, and his group killed most of them on the spot.
 Soon Nash's forces directed a Black captive to set the courthouse roof afire.
 The defenders displayed white flags for surrender: one made from a shirt, the other from a page of a book.
 The shooting stopped.

 Nash's group approached and called for those surrendering to throw down their weapons and come outside.
 What happened next is disputed.
 According to the reports of some Whites, James Hadnot was shot and wounded by someone from the courthouse.
 "In the Negro version, the men in the courthouse were stacking their guns when the White men approached, and Hadnot was shot from behind by an overexcited member of his own force."
 Hadnot died later, after being taken downstream by a passing steamboat.

-In the aftermath of Hadnot's shooting, the White paramilitary group reacted with mass murders of the Black men.
+In the aftermath of Hadnot's shooting, Nash's men reacted with mass murders of the Black men.
 As more than 40 times as many Black people died as did White people, historians generally describe the event as a massacre.
-The White paramilitary group killed unarmed men trying to hide in the courthouse.
+They killed unarmed men trying to hide in the courthouse.
 They rode down and killed those attempting to flee.
 They dumped some bodies into the Red River.
 About 50 Blacks survived the afternoon and were taken prisoner.
 Later that night they were summarily killed by their captors, who had been drinking alcohol.
 Only one Black man from the group, Levi Nelson, survived.
 He was shot by Cruikshank but managed to crawl away unnoticed.
-He later served as one of the Federal government's chief witnesses against those who were indicted for the attacks.
+He later served as one of the federal government's chief witnesses against those who were indicted for the attacks.